teofilosalgado/hsk-worksheet-generator/README.md

 # HSK Worksheet Generator

-A simple set of tools to automatically generate HSK worksheets as CSVs and PDFs files.
+A simple set of tools to automatically generate HSK worksheets as CSVs, [Mochi](https://mochi.cards/) flash cards and PDFs files.

 ## Installation